About Cessation Clinics

 - To raise awareness of the health risks associated with cigarette smoking and the benefits of quitting smoking through individual counselling and/or group therapy.

-- To promote and prevention tobacco use and the exposure to others of second hand smoking.
+- To promote the prevention tobacco use and the exposure to others of second hand smoking.

 Services offered at the cessation clinics include: